Dr. A. Craig Hillemeier

-A. Craig Hillemeier, M.D., was appointed chief executive officer of Penn State Hershey Medical Center and Health System, senior vice president for health affairs for Penn State, and dean of its College of Medicine in July 2014, succeeding Harold L. Paz, M.D., M.S., who served in the roles since 2006.
+Dr. A. Craig Hillemeier was appointed CEO of Penn State Hershey Medical Center and Health System, senior vice president for health affairs for Penn State, and dean of its College of Medicine in July 2014.

 During Dr. Hillemeier's tenure as chair of pediatrics, faculty grew from 63 to 143 in 14 divisions.
-The newest division, Child Abuse Pediatrics, was formed in 2012 to support the Penn State Hershey Center for the Protection of Children, which helps put Penn State at the forefront of a handful of institutions nationwide seeking to address the important issues surrounding child protection.
+The newest division, Child Abuse Pediatrics, was formed in 2012 to support the Penn State Hershey Center for the Protection of Children.

 As vice dean for clinical affairs, Dr. Hillemeier oversaw the growth of Penn State Hershey Medical Group to include nearly 900 physicians and 300 advanced practice clinicians, 64 specialty practices located at 24 clinics across central Pennsylvania, and more than one million outpatient visits each year.